Clayton County Georgia Car Accident and Wrongful Death Attorneys

 We all depend on law enforcement officers to ensure our safety and understand that safeguarding our streets will occasion the need for high-speed pursuits.
 Nevertheless, an officer’s actions must on occasion give way to the safety of third parties.
 Fortunately, for the plaintiff in this case, her claims will not be subverted short of trial and will be heard by a jury of her peers.
 However, many claims never make it to the jury.
 Indeed, actions against governmental actors are among the most difficult to win, considering the various procedural requirements, immunity doctrines, and public policy interests at play.
 Meritorious claims, however, do exist, and if you believe you’re someone who has been injured as a result of actionable governmental negligence, you should make sure to find experienced counsel prepared to properly assess the merits of your claim and guide you through the legal obstacles you will likely face.
 The car accident

-attorneys at the Simon Law Firm have represented numerous injured Georgians and are ready to provide you with the benefits of their knowledgeable counsel.
+attorneys at Christopher Simon Attorney at Law have represented numerous injured Georgians and are ready to provide you with the benefits of their knowledgeable counsel.
 If you have a possible claim and are interested in learning more about the legal options you might have, feel free to contact us to arrange a free case consultation.